 Also see What’s Cooking in Your Food System: A Guide to Community Food Assessment by Kami Pothukuchi, Hugh Joseph, Hannah Burton, and Andy Fisher (Community Food Security Coalition, 2002), available for free download at http://www.downtowndevelopment.com/pdf/whats_cooking.pdf.
 This resource provides information on community food assessments, from planning to designing, carrying out, and applying research results.

-The Resource Centres on Urban Agriculture & Food Security (RUAF Foundation) is international in focus, but also provides helpful resources to integrate of urban farming and planning, including monitoring and evaluation methods to measure the impact of urban agriculture.
+The Resource Centres on Urban Agriculture & Food Security (RUAF Foundation) is international in focus, and provides resources to integrate of urban farming and planning, including monitoring and evaluation methods to measure the impact of urban agriculture.
 Visit their website at http://www.ruaf.org/.

 In 2011, the Turner Environmental Law Clinic compiled a report for Georgia Organics surveying the zoning ordinances for sixteen U.S. cities that have incorporated urban agriculture into land use planning.
 The publication, “Urban Agriculture: A Sixteen City Survey of Urban Agriculture Practices across the Country” is a helpful starting place when advocating for zoning changes, and is available at http://www.jhsph.edu/research/centers-and-institutes/johns-hopkins-center-for-a-livable-future/pdf